louisdorard/Machine-Learning-Starter-Kit/code/README.md

 Check out this discussion on [Miniconda vs Anaconda](https://conda.io/docs/download.html#should-i-download-anaconda-or-miniconda).

-## Setting up the conda environment
+## II.
+Setting up the conda environment

 Conda environments allow us to make sure we are all working with the same version of Python and Python packages.
 Follow the indications below to create an environment that will allow you to use my code.